AI Search Ready

 We check trust signals (HTTPS, author markup, outbound citations, freshness) and content shape that nudge an AI assistant toward picking you when it answers.

 We don't make up rules.
-Every check is grounded in one of four source types — and findings link back to the exact doc they came from.
+Every check is grounded in one of four source types.
+Findings link back to the exact doc they came from.

 Official documentation from AI companies